ericnewton/many-lives/README.md

 ```

 Here, the function `nextGen` returns a possible error, and the type
 `changes` does not support that.
-This is reminicient of the very long
+This is reminicent of the very long
 error messages one used to get with templates in C++.
 That's not great.

 Once the program was working, I played around a little to tweak
 performance.
 I turned on optimization, changed the allocator, and
-tuned the HastMap capacities, and it got pretty fast.
+tuned the HashMap capacities, and it got pretty fast.
 But it's
 written in a pretty low-level way, with hand-written loops, and manual
 Set (Map) operations.

 While I was typing this up, I checked, and it looks like arguments
-passed to functions are immuatable.
+passed to functions are immutable.
 This didn't come up as I was
 coding because the original design was written for a functional style,
 so it was never an issue.
 I altered the code to attempt to mutate a
 parameter and received an error message.
 That's a nice discovery,